Civil 3D training course for beginners, teaching techniques for civil design, transportation work, land planning and development.

 Civil 3D version

-Training is based primarily on Civil 3D 2023.
+Training is based primarily on Civil 3D 2023, with the UKIE country kit installed.
 Most of the techniques taught are relevant to users of Civil 3D versions 2018 and later.

 Please note: significant changes were made to Civil 3D in version 2022.1, released in November 2021, affecting the Corridor Creation and Target Mapping functionality.
 If you’re using a version of Civil 3D prior to 2022.1, you’ll have to observe the affected sessions without actively participating.

 - A price guarantee that you’re getting the best value for money.

 - A training guarantee that you’ll learn the concepts and skills you need.

 Civil 3D Essentials training is also available on-request, i.e. one-to-one training or a ‘closed course’ for your group, hosted at one of our centres, your venue or online.